o2r-project/o2r-project.github.io/_drafts/write-reproducible-manuscripts-for-copernicus-publishing-journals.md

 ## Acknowledgements

-The software updates were contributed by [Daniel Nüst](https://orcid.org/0000-0002-0024-5046) from the project [Opening Reproducible Research](https://o2r.info) (o2r) at the Institute for Geoinformatics, University of Münster, Germany, but would not be able without the support of Copernicus Publishing, the software maintainers most notably [Yihui Xie](https://yihui.name/) and [Will Pearse](htttp://www.pearselab.com/), and the general awesomeness of the R, R-spatial, Open Science, and Reproducible Research communities.
+The software updates were contributed by [Daniel Nüst](https://orcid.org/0000-0002-0024-5046) from the project [Opening Reproducible Research](https://o2r.info) (o2r) at the Institute for Geoinformatics, University of Münster, Germany, but would not be able without the support of Copernicus Publications, the software maintainers most notably [Yihui Xie](https://yihui.name/) and [Will Pearse](htttp://www.pearselab.com/), and the general awesomeness of the R, R-spatial, Open Science, and Reproducible Research communities.
 Thank you!

 ## References